 Sustainable Healing: Our Aftercare Program

-The skills, healing, and love our students receive doesn’t end when they leave ChildVoice’s Lukome Center.
-After they graduate and move back to their communities, they enter a three-year program of follow-up counseling, business-skills development, mentoring, and letter writing with their ChildVoice godparents.
-We want to ensure these young women successfully reintegrate with their communities and families—as more than 90 percent of them do.
-Above all, we stress to each and every girl that they will always be a part of the ChildVoice family.
+The skills, healing, and love our students receive doesn’t end when they finish their program with ChildVoice.
+After they graduate, they enter a three-year program of follow-up counseling, business-skills development, and mentoring.
+We want to ensure these young people successfully reintegrate with their communities and families—as more than 90 percent of them do.
+Above all, we stress to each and every graduate that they will always be a part of the ChildVoice family.

 Expanding Our Reach